 Two days later, the school called again saying he had another serious headache.
 He’d been lying in a dark, quiet room for over an hour, and it wasn’t any better.
 I picked him up that morning and we were in the doctor’s office by afternoon.
 I could tell this second headache was legitimate.
 As the doctor asked him about the headaches, Ricochet said that he is nauseated and dizzy right before them.
 This signaled migraines to his doctor.

 Later that same night, Ricochet began to complain of a sharp headache again.
 His dad was quick to dismiss him.
 He kept telling Ricochet to stop acting and accused him of making it up.
 I realized how bad that felt to Ricochet, and I lost my cool, forcefully telling my husband to stop talking if he couldn’t be supportive.

 Even if Ricochet exaggerates, which I admit is highly likely, we should show compassion for the fact that he’s trying to convey how he feels, or that something is troubling him so much that he feels he has to stretch the truth.
-We have to show him that we are on his side, no matter what — that’s what truly counts, saving him from the wolf.
+The relationship between ADHD and lying is very complex, so we have to show him that we are on his side, no matter what — that’s what truly counts, saving him from the wolf.